Back to top

 - Add oil to a large sauce pan to 3 inches deep; heat oil to 350°.
 Set a rack over a rimmed baking sheet.

 - Working in batches, remove the chicken pieces from the buttermilk and dredge in the flour mixture.
-Place several pieces of chicken in the hot oil and fry, turning occasionally, until golden and crisp, about 6 minutes.
+Place several pieces of chicken in the hot oil and fry, turning occasionally, until golden and crisp, about 12-14 minutes or internal temperature of 165 degrees.
 Transfer the chicken to the rack to drain.
 Season with extra salt and cayenne pepper, if necessary.
 Repeat process with remaining chicken pieces.

 - Serve hot or at room temperature.